umd-dslam/Detock/README.md

 COPY 2 5
 Coordinating server: 0
 Involved partitions: 0 1
-Involved replicas: 0 1
+Involved regions: 0 1
 ```

 Send a read transaction to read the written data.
-This time, we read from a different replica to demonstrate that the data has been replicated.
+This time, we read from a different region to demonstrate that the data has been replicated.
 ```
 $ build/client txn examples/read.json --host 192.168.2.13
 ...